jacobfisher18/yntht/README.md

 - The app is kept running on EC2 via pm2
 - The EC2 instance has node installed on it

+# Database
+- The database is configured in AWS RDS.
+There are a dev and a prod version of the database.

 #### Nginx
 - The server uses Nginx as a reverse proxy.
 Configuration was done manually while ssh'ed into the machine.